Race, History & Health in Brazil

 Students will live with host families to experience daily life in the vibrant, historic city of Salvador.
 One or two students will be placed with each host family.
 Families will provide three meals daily.
 Students will walk or take public transportation to class.

 Program activities will enhance the students' understanding of the history and culture of Afro-Brazilians in Brazil, and especially Salvador.
 Guest lectures from Brazilian experts will discuss topics such as the nation's history, health, politics, music, religion, education, and Carnival.
-Planned site visits include temples of Afro-Brazilian religions such as candomblé and syncretic Catholic churches such as Church of Our Lady of the Black Rosary, public hospitals, and community health initiatives.
+Planned site visits include temples of Afro-Brazilian religions such as candomblé and syncretic Catholic churches such as Church of Our Lady of the Black Rosary, and a health clinic to learn about community health initiatives.
 The group will enjoy music classes from Afro-Brazilian percussion groups, visit the Afro-Brazilian museum and attend capoeira, samba, and other Afro-Brazilian dance classes and concerts.
 These activities will focus on the interplay of race and health to better understand the lived experiences and rich past of Afro-Brazilians.

 Other planned cultural activities include a guided tour of Salvador, an excursion to the city of Cachoeira to learn about its African heritage, and a visit to the beach in Arembepe.